 I Was Hit by an Uber… Now What?

 Ridesharing is a popular form of transportation today, with companies Uber and Lyft leading the pack.
 However, like all vehicles, Uber and Lyft drivers are not exempt from getting into an accident.
 If an Uber or Lyft driver hit you while driving, you may suffer injuries and other damages you could collect compensation for in an insurance claim or personal injury lawsuit.
-An attorney can assist you with navigating Uber and Lyft’s complicated insurance policies.
+A Seattle personal injury attorney can assist you with navigating Uber and Lyft’s complicated insurance policies.

 Uber and Lyft Insurance Policies